ompandey21/My_Portfolio/README.md

 🌟 <h3>About Me<h3>

 Hi!
-I'm [Your Name], a passionate developer with a love for creating intuitive and efficient applications.
+I'm Om, a passionate developer with a love for creating intuitive and efficient applications.
 Whether it's developing for mobile, web, or exploring new technologies, I'm always eager to learn and grow.
 I believe in the power of technology to make life better, and I'm committed to building solutions that do just that.

     Name: Om Dutt Pandey
     Email: omdutt2004@gmail.com